Nový Hrozenkov: Transport

 Nový Hrozenkov is located on the railway line Vsetín–Velké Karlovice.

 Sights

-There are no important monuments in Nový Hrozenkov.
-Among the protected cultural monuments are a monument of fallen partisans on the local cemetery and two rural homesteads, built in 1830 and 1835.
+Among the protected cultural monuments in the market town are a monument of fallen partisans on the local cemetery and two rural homesteads, built in 1830 and 1835.
 One of the homesteads now houses Memorial of Antonín Strnadel, a small museum dedicated to this painter and graphic artist, who had his atelier there in 1935–1936.

 The main landmark of Nový Hrozenkov is the Church of Saint John the Baptist.
 Its construction was finished in 1789.